quicwg/base-drafts/draft-ietf-quic-http.md

 example, a client might permit a very large HPACK state table while a server chooses to use a small one to conserve memory.

-A SETTINGS frame MAY be sent at any time by either endpoint over the lifetime of the connection.

-Each parameter in a SETTINGS frame replaces any existing value for that parameter.
-Parameters are processed in the order in which they appear, and a receiver of a SETTINGS frame does not need to maintain any state other than the current value of its parameters.
-Therefore, the value of a SETTINGS parameter is the last value that is seen by a receiver.
+Parameters are processed in the order in which they appear, and the value of a SETTINGS parameter is the last value that is seen by a receiver.
+The receiver of a SETTINGS frame does not need to maintain any state other than the last value of a given parameter.

-The SETTINGS frame defines the following flag:
+The SETTINGS frame defines no flags.

-  REQUEST_ACK (0x1):
-  : When set, bit 0 indicates that this frame contains values which the sender wants to know were understood and applied.
-For more information, see
-  {{settings-synchronization}}.

 The payload of a SETTINGS frame consists of zero or more parameters, each consisting of an unsigned 16-bit setting identifier and a length-prefixed binary